florianorgeret/project_01/README.md

 Version Control \> Git and copy/paste the repository URL:
 <https://github.com/florianorgeret/project_01>

-When loading the R project with RStudio, pay attention to the message in the console, you will be inform of the R packages used for this project by runnin renv::status().
-To actually install the same exact R packges version, then you could type renv::restore().
+When you load the R project with RStudio, pay attention to the message in the console; you’ll be informed of the R packages used for this project by running renv::status().
+To install exactly the same version of R packages, you can type renv::restore().

 For the demo we will use the penguins dataset from the R package [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/)